Independent African news, markets, culture and politics.

 Nigeria nominates Taoheed Elias for ICJ election — Daily Nigerian

-With over 30 years of global legal and diplomatic experience, Dr. Elias is a strong candidate for the position.
+With more than 30 years of global legal and diplomatic experience, Dr. Elias is a strong contender.
 He has served as a legal adviser and director at the Organisation for the Prohibition of Chemical Weapons in The Hague and is currently the president of the administrative tribunal of the OPEC Fund for International Development.
-If elected, he would become the fourth Nigerian to serve at the ICJ, following in the footsteps of Charles Onyeama, Bola Ajibola, and his father, Taslim Elias.
+If elected, he would become the fourth Nigerian to sit on the ICJ, following Charles Onyeama, Bola Ajibola, and his father, Taslim Elias.

-The nomination of Dr. Elias is a reaffirmation of Nigeria’s commitment to global justice and the rule of law.
-His candidacy is seen as a defining moment for Nigeria, Africa, and the global rule of law, as it reflects the country’s long-standing belief that law, not power, should govern international relations.
-The election is expected to take place in November, and Dr. Elias’ eligibility will be based on his intellectual record, built over decades of teaching, scholarship, and research in international law.
+The nomination reaffirms Nigeria’s commitment to global justice and the rule of law.
+Dr. Elias’ candidacy is seen as a defining moment for Nigeria, Africa, and the international legal order, embodying the country’s long‑standing belief that law, not power, should govern international relations.
+His eligibility will be judged on an intellectual record built over decades of teaching, scholarship, and research in international law.
+The election is expected to take place in November.

 Scroll to Top